Are Your Kids Drinking Enough Water? Make Sure of it Now!

 • No sufficient supply of water for proper allocation around the area.

-There are many possible ways on how to make your kids drink more water than they should.
+There are many ways to make your kids drink more water than they should.
 It is important to ensure that they are getting a sufficient amount of water a day to prevent dehydration and further health problems.

 Be the Example

 1. Drink a glass of water after waking up.
-This is to activate your bodily organs and help clear out remaining toxins in your body before you even begin the day.
+This will activate your bodily organs and help clear the remaining toxins before you begin the day.

-2. One glass of water before and after a meal.
-Drinking before your meal aids in your digestion and metabolism.
-Then, drinking another glass of water after a meal makes sure that the nutrients are absorbed by the body.
+2. Drink one glass of water before and after a meal.
+Drinking before your meal aids digestion and metabolism, and drinking another glass after a meal ensures that the body absorbs the nutrients.

-3. It is also necessary to drink a glass of water before taking a bath.
-Studies show that drinking a glass of water before bath time can help lower your blood pressure.
+3. Drinking a glass of water before taking a bath is also necessary.
+Studies show that this can help lower blood pressure.

-4. Lastly, drink a glass of water an hour before bedtime.
-This is to replace the water that is used by your body during the night.
+4. Lastly, drink a glass of water an hour before bedtime to replace the water your body uses during the night.

 Incorporate Creativity to Capture their Interest

-Kids are playful and creative, and they are easily attracted to things that seem extraordinary to them.
+Kids are playful, creative, and easily attracted to extraordinary things.
 For example, a mixture of colors, weird combinations of shapes and sizes, or uniquely looking objects.
-Hence, to make them drink water, one best way to capture their attention is by mixing cut fruits with water.
+Hence, mixing cut fruits with water to make them drink is one of the best ways to capture their attention.

-If there is water, most importantly if that is their only available option for a thirst-quencher, kids are just most likely to accept that option.
+If there is water, and if that is the only available option for a thirst-quencher, kids are most likely to accept that option.
 It is not depriving them of other enjoyable fluids or beverages but limiting their intake of sugary drinks and increasing their water consumption.

-Fill your fridge with mostly water or have a water dispenser conveniently available in your house.
-Easy access to water can significantly increase the chances of kids drinking water.
-Because if water is too difficult to reach or find, kids will forget about their thirst and continue with what they are doing.
-As opposed to having water available and accessible anytime, and it is easy for them to reach, the regular they will drink water.
+Fill your fridge with mostly water or have a convenient water dispenser.
+Easy access to water can significantly increase the chances of kids drinking it.
+Kids will forget their thirst and continue their activities if water is too difficult to reach or find.
+Instead of having water available and accessible anytime and easy for them to reach, the regular will drink water.

-There are many hindering factors when it comes to providing your kids with water, more so, making sure that they drink it.
-Nonetheless, always remember that it is better to ensure a healthy lifestyle than to regret the consequences in the end.
+Many factors can hinder your efforts to provide your kids with water and ensure they drink it.
+Nonetheless, always remember that it is better to ensure a healthy lifestyle than to regret the consequences.

 Older Post Newer Post